The Nebraska State Patrol

 Troop A consists of five counties, Dodge, Douglas, Cass, Sarpy and Washington.
 Of the six Nebraska State Patrol (NSP) Troop Areas, Troop A is geographically the smallest Troop Area but has the largest...

-Troop B Headquarters in Norfolk, Nebraska is the Nebraska State Patrol's largest Troop Area comprising 23 counties and nearly 33,000 square miles.
-Troop B borders South Dakota to the north and Iowa to...
+Troop B Headquarters in Norfolk, Nebraska, is the Nebraska State Patrol's largest Troop Area, comprising 20 counties and nearly 13,681 square miles.
+Troop B borders South Dakota to the north and Iowa...

 Troop C Headquarters in Grand Island, Nebraska is comprised of 16 central Nebraska Counties bordering Kansas on the south and spanning as far north as Valley and Greeley Counties.
 Troop C has...

-Troop D, headquartered in North Platte, Nebraska, is comprised of 23 counties in west central and southwest Nebraska, and bordered by the states of Kansas and Colorado.
+Troop D, headquartered in North Platte, Nebraska, is comprised of 27 counties in west central and southwest Nebraska, and is bordered by the states of Kansas and Colorado.
 Troop D encompasses a very...

 Troop E headquarters Scottsbluff, Nebraska, is comprised of 11 counties which make up the panhandle of western Nebraska.
 An area roughly 14,000 square miles, bordered by the states of Colorado, South...